 Minnesota’s scenic North Shore is full of exciting locales and incredible views.
 Visitors will find plenty of places to visit and things to do along this 154-mile stretch of the scenic byway.
 These are our favorite things to do on the North Shore.

 There are plenty of state parks, beautiful vistas, small towns, and local events to attend while visiting Minnesota’s North Shore.

-- Fun & Best Things to Do in North Shore, Minnesota
+- Things to Do in North Shore, Minnesota

 - 1. Banning State Park